-If you are using the Marketplace Pro plan (or higher), you have the option to make your campaign completely private by unchecking the Display in internal marketplace and Syndicate offer to public partners boxes.
+If you are using the Regular plan (or higher), you have the option to make your campaign completely private by unchecking the Display in internal marketplace and Syndicate offer to public partners boxes.

 Private campaigns are ideal if you simply want to pitch Influencers directly, on your own.

 Next, select up to 5 categories that best describe your product or service.
 This ensures the campaign will be available to Influencers who are experts in the areas your campaigns encompass.

 Select the countries as well as the social platforms you want to target in your campaign.
 Choosing specific countries will ensure that you have access to the best influencers in that geographical location.
 For example, are you looking for an awesome Canadian influencer to promote your product or service?
 We’ve got you covered worldwide.
 Be sure to include the URL for your product or service that you want the Influencer to promote in their post or review.

 Finally, take the opportunity to offer a suggested post message for the Influencer, as well as anything specific you want them to touch on or avoid in the Do’s and Don’ts fields.

 Once you have entered in all of the information, click the orange Save button at the top of the screen and you should arrive at the Discover tool with all of the relevant information transferred over to act as filters.
 This will help you find relevant Influencers with ease.